 1. Screenings and assessments

-Some businesses choose to focus on screenings in their wellness programs.
-Screenings help detect health risks.
+Some businesses choose to focus on screenings (aka assessments that evaluate an individual’s health risks) in their wellness programs.
 A biometric screening can check things like blood pressure, cholesterol, height/weight, blood glucose levels, and body mass index.

 Screenings can be paired with assessments.
 During an assessment, a qualified specialist asks employees health-related questions, like if/how often they exercise, smoke, drink, or get stressed.

 If businesses decide to focus on screenings and assessments, there are a few different options.
 Some labs can come right to your business, or you can have your employees go to a registered lab or doctor’s office.

 Lifestyle management is a way to help employees decrease their health risks.
 If you decide to focus on lifestyle management, you will be implementing a program that is based on things like diet, exercise, emotional well-being, and overall lifestyle improvements.

 If you focus on lifestyle management, you might consider offering employees gym memberships, pedometers, and nutrition education.